TanLe14/CI-CD-project/flask-sklearn/README.md

 1. Clone the Github Repo onto your perferred device or if you would perfer you can fork this repo and then clone it to your device.

 2. Create a python Virtual Environment `python3 -m venv venv`* this will create a virtial environment for your python app so packages and modules are not system wide so you can run many python projects without worrying about conflicts.
-Please replace the `{project-name}` with the a name of your choosing **Note* depending on your device it may be python or python3 as the python keyword.

-3. Next you need to change directory to the repo name and then activate your neewly created enviroment like so
+3. Activate your neewly created enviroment like so
 ```
 source ~/.venv/bin/activate
 ```